 Chelsea was born and raised outside of Pittsburgh, Pennsylvania.
 She started alcohol research in her junior year at Gettysburg College under the guidance of Dr. Steve Siviy.
 Following graduation, she moved to Indianapolis, IN to join the Boehm Lab at IUPUI.
 She graduated from the Addiction Neuroscience program with her PhD in August, 2017 with a strong background in behavioral neuroscience.
 Chelsea joined the Wills Lab as a postdoctoral fellow to pursue how adolescent alcohol exposure affects neural signaling and correlated behaviors, whether these effects are sex-dependent, and potential pharmacology interventions.
 In her spare time, Chelsea enjoys reading, biking, and spending time with her guinea pigs.

 Eleanor is a native of Nashville, Tennessee home of the coveted hot chicken.
 She attended Centre College in Danville, Kentucky and majored in Behavioral Neuroscience.
 Her love of neuroscience comes from her fascination in the crossover between psychology and biology.
-After graduation, Eleanor moved to Louisville, Kentucky to work as a patient care coordinator for home based primary care.
+After graduation, Eleanor moved to Louisville, Kentucky to work as a patient care coordinator for a home based primary care practice.
 Interested in pursuing a life of research, Eleanor moved to New Orleans to obtain her PhD from LSUHSC.
 She is excited to assist Dr. Wills' efforts in understanding the effect alcohol has on neural plasticity.
-In her spare time, she enjoys water skiing, vocal performance in NOVA Chorale, and watching Blue Bloods.
+In her spare time, she enjoys water skiing, vocal performance in NOVA Chorale, and watching Brooklyn 99.